mthgh/Enron-POI-Detector-Udacity-Intro-to-Machine-Learning-Final-Project-/README.md

 First, irrelevant feature "email_address" was unselected.
 Features which have more than 50% of missing values were removed.
 After the two steps, there are 13 features left over.

-Second, a ANOVA test was used to rank the 13 features left over.
+Second, an ANOVA test was used to rank the 13 features left over.
 The F-score and P-value were listed below.
-From the result, for email features, other then "shared_receipt_with_poi", most of them have very small F-score, meaning they are irrelevant to poi.
+From the result, for email features, other than "shared_receipt_with_poi", most of them have very small F-score, meaning they are irrelevant to poi.
 Considering the "from_this_person_to_poi" and "from_poi_to_this_person" didn't take all "from_messages" and "to_messages" into account, two new features "fraction_from_this_person_to_poi" and "fraction_from_poi_to_this_person" were added and saved to 'enron_dataset_train_modify.pkl'.
 <pre>
 First Time ANOVA Test: